fwextensions/QuicKey/docs/index.md

 To switch to incognito tabs as well as normal ones, open Chrome's main menu and then go to *More tools > Extensions*, scroll down to the *QuicKey* extension, and check the *Allow in incognito* option.

-Tabs in incognito mode display the incognito icon, so you can distinguish a normal tab from an incognito one with the same title:
+Tabs in incognito mode display the incognito icon under the page's favicon, so you can distinguish a normal tab from an incognito one with the same title:

 ![Incognito tab](img/incognito-tab.png)